ecoquants/ecoquants.github.io/src/content/about.md

 title: "About"
 ---

 At EcoQuants, we see the world as a complex place.
-Sustainable management of our natural resources and personal health require a data driven approach.
+Management of our natural resources and sustainable human uses require a data driven approach.

 ## Philosophy